nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

   llm = gpt-4o
   mode = replace
   prompt = \
-    Correct typos and grammar in the markdown following AND stay as close as possible to the original AND do not change the markdown structure AND preserve the detected language AND do not include additional comments in the response, but purely the correction:\n\
+    Correct typos and grammar in the markdown following AND stay as close as possible to the original \n\
+    AND do not change the markdown structure AND preserve the detected language AND do not include additional comments in the response, \n\
+    but purely the correction:\n\
     \n\
     ${commitMessage}